Kimyan07/CS412-ELECTIVE1-Adaptive-Rule-CPP/README.md

 ### Rule 1

 **If** the user searches for past exams 3 or more times
-**Then** the system recommends past exams and other exam-preparation materials.
+**Then** the system recommends past exams and other exam preparation materials.

 **Why it improves personalization:**